This Pork Chilli Con Carne is a rich, juicy gamechanger with a warmth that will take you straight to the Caribbean.

 - Add the kidney beans and allow them to warm through.

 - Stir in the tomato paste and stock.

 - Bring to the boil before turning down the heat and simmering to allow the liquid to cook off and flavours to combine.

-- Leave for 45 minutes before allowing to stand for 5 minutes, then serve garnished with fresh coriander and a squeeze of lime.
+- Leave to simmer for 45 minutes before turning off the heat and allow the pork chilli to stand for 5 minutes, then serve garnished with fresh coriander and a squeeze of lime.